-Students are allowed to withdraw from a course, without academic penalty, until a date published each year by the Registrar (usually two days after the close of pre-registration for the forthcoming semester) and receive the grade of "WX".
+Students are allowed to withdraw from a course, without academic penalty, until a date published each year by the Registrar and receive the grade of "WX".
 The WX form can be found in the VSB Undergraduate Forms in myNOVA.

 In extreme cases, permission to withdraw without academic penalty may be given after the authorized date.
 It requires a non-academic related reason.
 The procedures to process a WX form after the authorized date are as follows: